Peace in, by and for communities: In Pursuit of Peace film

 Thus, the film described the necessity to create conditions for dialogue, including building hope for the future, willingness to negotiate, and healing the past.

-Working in conflict areas or post-conflict societies means interacting with communities that have different versions of history, diverse justifications of violence, and various traumatic experiences.
+Working in conflict areas or post-conflict societies means interacting with communities that have different versions of history, diverse justifications for violence, and various traumatic experiences.

 Experts in the documentary emphasised the importance of open dialogue by speaking about non-political topics, such as humanitarian relief, to create conditions for further discussions.